teaql/teaql-quick-start/quick-start/function-patten.md

 ### NEW YEAR IS COMING ###

-Presume a scene, New year is coming, so every
+Presume a scene, New year is coming, so each kid in this community will grow one year older.